This page will guide you through the creation of a production-ready StackGres cluster using your custom configuration.

 Note that we could equally well define the SQL script in a ConfigMap, however, since the password represents a credential, we’re using a Secret instead.

-All the required steps were performed in order to allow create our production ready SGCluster:
+All the required steps were performed in order to allow creating our production ready SGCluster:

 apiVersion: stackgres.io/v1